 The master goes on to the next job in the queue or waits for more.

+Figure 4: Job Execution

 FAULT TOLERANCE

 In the current implementation, fault tolerance is minimally handled.
 However, for our purposes, the fault tolerance that we had was acceptable.
 Providing a more robust system would likely have penalized performance.
 Since performance of the system was one of the main goals, we were not willing to sacrifice it.